 The Investment Treaty Arbitration Review: Legal Defences to Claims

 A claimant investor may submit an investment treaty claim based on a number of legal grounds from the relevant treaty or customary international law, or both.
-Yet, just as the claimant investor can choose among various grounds for making a claim, the respondent host state may also have resort to multiple layers of defences.
-While a host state's strategic planning will inevitably focus on objections to jurisdiction when a dispute first arises, it is also very important to consider at an early stage what defences could be raised against the merits of the claims.
+Yet, just as the claimant investor can choose from various grounds for making a claim, the respondent host state may also have resort to multiple layers of defence.
+Although a host state's strategic planning will inevitably focus on objections to jurisdiction when a dispute first arises, it is also very important to consider at an early stage what defences could be raised against the merits of the claims.

 Legal defences to investment treaty claims can be based on various grounds.
 Those that have been recognised under customary international law include force majeure, distress and necessity.
 These customary international law defences are often incorporated into the provisions of investment treaties, along with exceptions to investment protection standards applicable to laws and regulations of the host state enacted for reasons of security, public health or public order.

 Of the defences based on customary international law, 'necessity' arguably presents the most intriguing issues and challenges in the context of international investment disputes.
 A respondent host state may claim that its acts are justified on the ground of necessity when there is an irreconcilable conflict between an essential interest of the host state on the one hand and an obligation of the state on the other.2 Necessity differs from force majeure in that it does not concern an uncontrollable situation that prevents the host state from fulfilling its obligations, but is rather a defence that applies where the host state has deliberately taken a measure that may appear to be in breach of an obligation.3